Dental Implants

 What are the advantages of a dental implant?

-There are a number of ways in which teeth can be replaced, which also include dentures or a bridge.
-In most cases, a dental implant offers a permanent solution, which is the closest to a natural tooth, in both function and appearance.
+Dental implants offer a permanent solution, which is the closest to natural teeth, in both function and appearance.
 Dental implants can also be used to support a whole arch of teeth (such as all-on-4, or an implant-supported over-denture), or in cases where other options are unsuitable, such as after a tumour resection, or in cases of major trauma.

 FAQs about Dental Implants